-How To Remove Your Gel Nail Polish Manicure At Home
+How To Remove Your Gel Nail Polish Manicure At Home - Chatelaine

 A gel nail polish manicure gives us weeks of chip-free wear and a chic, ultra-glossy finish, but removing it is a painstaking process.
-Because gel nail polish is cured under a UV light, it dries down to a much harder finish than regular air-dried lacquer—which means your regular remover just won’t cut it.
+Because gel nail polish is cured under a UV light, it dries down to a much harder finish than regular air-dried lacquer—which means your regular nail polish remover just won't cut it.

-Gel nail polish removal is often better left to the pros, but if you want to take the matter into our own hands (ah!), we’ve got you covered.
+Gel nail polish removal is often better left to the pros, but if you want to take the matter into our own hands (ah!), we've got you covered.
 With the right tools and a lot of patience, removing gel nail polish from salon brands such as Shellac, CND and OPI can be done in around 30 minutes from the comfort of your couch.

-We asked Leeanne Colley, owner of Toronto-based salon Tips Nail Bar, to spill her secrets on how to make a gel polish mani last longer—and how to remove it without damage when the time comes.
+We asked Leeanne Colley, owner of Toronto-based salon Tips Nail Bar, to spill her secrets on how to make your gel manicure last longer—and how to remove gel nail polish at home without damage.

+The use of UV lights has prompted people to question the safety of gel manicures, which have recently been linked to increased risks of cancer and allergic reactions.
+The good news?
+With the proper precautions, you can still enjoy your long-lasting manis.
+One of the best ways to mitigate the risks associated with gel manicures is to get your nails done less often.

-If you’re not quite ready to let go of your gel polish manicure, there are a few clever hacks that can extend its life until your next salon visit (or until you can get your hands on everything you need to safely remove it at home).
+If your gel polish manicure has seen better days, there are a few clever hacks that can extend its life until your next salon visit, or until you can get your hands on everything you need to safely remove it at home.

 First, don’t pick at the chips or peel off gel polish, as tempting as it may be.
 “Our nails are made up of about 50 layers of keratin,” explains Colley.
 “Gel polish adheres to the keratin on your nails and picking at it actually takes layers off of your nail, which creates damage.”